The LeTs-Care Partners

 Maurizio Busacca research work focusses on social innovation, which he explores from the three intertwined perspectives of labour transformation, non-profit organisations, and local welfare state.
 He has participated in and coordinated a number of national and regional research projects on, among other topics, universities public engagement, collaborative spaces, the conciliation between care, unpaid and paid work, the nexus between the transformation of welfare state, social work, and the role of third sector organisations.

-Francesco Eugenio Iannuzzi, Researcher
+Francesco Pontarelli, Researcher

 Role in the project: Administrative and Financial Manager